thatcheesemaster/cheesevirus/README.md

+                  TO DOWNLOAD PLEASE GO TO THE BRANCH CHEESEVIRUS

 This is a prank virus.
 First drag Cheese Virus to Applications.
 Then when somebody is using you computer open it.
 Tell them to update Safari.
 This may delete all your desktop files.
 Please use carefully.